Frequently Asked Questions about products and the online service available from the Kells online shop

 What can I do to extend the shelf life of a large bag of flour I have bought?

-As a rule, flour should be stored in a cool dry place for maximum shelf life.
-However, all flours can be stored in a freezer to extend the shelf life, as long as they are placed in a sealed container or suitable bag and remain frozen until the time you need to use the flour.
+As a rule, flour should be stored in a cool dry place for maximum best before shelf life.
+However, all flours can be stored in a freezer to extend the best before shelf life, as long as they are placed in a sealed container or suitable bag and remain frozen until the time you need to use the flour.
 Ideally, the container or bag should be waterproof in case of condensation when removing from the freezer and to protect from any condensation or ice in your freezer.
 A paper bag on its own may not be a suitable container.
 On removing from the freezer allow the flour to warm up to ambient temperature for a few hours before using.
-In this way you can add at least 3 months extra life to the flour you have bought.
+In this way you can add at least 3 months extra best before life to the flour you have bought.

 WHERE DO YOU DELIVER TO?